Where to live in Barcelona as a student: a neighborhood guide

 Rental prices

-One of the best things about living in l’Eixample is that the buildings are relatively new and are likely to have better facilities than the ones in older parts of the city.
-However, that also means that there’s less of a unique Catalan character to it too.
+One of the best things about living in l'Eixample is that the buildings are relatively new and are likely to have better facilities than the ones in older parts of the city.
+However, that also means there's less of a unique Catalan character to it.

 3. El Poblenou: Affordable living in the design hub